otiv-jonas-samyn/otivSimulator/OTIV-Simulator-Doc/docs/CityGeneration/UnrealEngine.md

     ![New Level](../images/UnrealEngine/UE_new_level.png)

-2. Select the `Otiv City Template` and click the **Create** button.
+2. Select the `Otiv City Generation Template Map` and click the **Create** button.
 You should now load up a new level with some elements already in it:

     ![Otiv City Template Load](../images/UnrealEngine/ue_otiv_city_template_load.png)